The 5 problems with modern calisthenics. Not so much about bodyweight training itself but how modern calisthenics is done and what is left undone.

 We covered most of the bad sides of the modern calisthenics but we could talk a lot more how bad and insufficient the leg and hip training actually is, and more.

-In fact, if you see bodyweight training done it's almost always pure skill training because the concept of proper strength training is a very high level concept for amateurs to comprehend.
+If you see bodyweight training done it's almost always what we we'd consider "skill training" because the concept of proper strength training is a very high level concept to comprehend.

 To reach your fullest potential in fitness, you have to give up your limitations.
 Modern calisthenics is a big mess and covered with bad explanations and self-induced limitations.